-Considerations such as these restrict the set of “viable” NOAH supersequences.
+Considerations such as these restrict the number of “viable” NOAH supersequences, in which the time savings are not undermined by detrimental sensitivity losses.
 Even so, the original NOAH paper alone suggests a figure of 285,[16] and the number of available modules has only grown since then.
 By our calculations, as of the time of writing, there are 4242 viable NOAH supersequences (Section S1, Supporting Information).
 Although there is a clear blueprint for how to construct such supersequences, it is evidently impractical to do all of these “by hand”.
 Each combination requires its own pulse program, which is typically many hundreds of lines long; this complexity makes pulse program construction highly time-intensive, and makes the chances of errors (such as inconsistent parameter definitions) substantially higher.
 Consequently, of the thousands of combinations available, only a few dozen “typical” supersequences have been released, representing only a fraction of the possibilities which the NOAH technique offers; these alone are unlikely to adequately meet the varied requirements of users.

 To solve this problem, we sought to programmatically generate NOAH pulse programs, an approach which we term GENESIS (GENEration of Supersequences In Silico).
-A programmatic approach not only provides virtually instantaneous results, but also ensures that the output is predictable and can be reasoned about, which eliminates many possibilities of user error during pulse program construction.
+A programmatic approach not only provides virtually instantaneous results, but also ensures that the output is predictable and can be reasoned about, which eliminates many possibilities for user error during pulse program construction.
 The modular nature of NOAH supersequences (i.e., having multiple almost-independent components which are pieced together to form a greater entity) lends itself well to this, as each component only needs to be defined once in order to be usable in all combinations.
 GENESIS is implemented in the form of a single web page (Figure 2), accessible via https://nmr-genesis.co.uk, which can construct virtually any supersequence one might want and output a Bruker pulse program ready for download and execution.
 Apart from allowing users to download customized supersequences, this allows new NOAH developments to be easily and rapidly disseminated to users, independently of Bruker’s own release cycle and without requiring a separate publication for each.
 Some such enhancements (namely solvent suppression options, new pure shift-based modules, improved versions of HMBC and HMQC modules which minimize spectral artefacts, and various streamlined aspects of acquisition and processing) are detailed later in this article; we anticipate that future feature requests from the NMR community will be similarly implemented.